-James White Deserves More Rushing Opportunities After Patriots Bye Week
+NESN

 So, the Patriots must adjust.
 And they adjusted Sunday night by staying in 11 personnel, going no-huddle and using White as their bell-cow back.

 And while the Patriots did lose, they also ran the ball better.
-White found success on zone runs.
-He’s shown more ability to make defenders miss than Michel has this season.
+White, who has been better than Michel at making defenders miss this season, found success on zone runs.

 White has a forced missed tackle rate of 15.6 percent on carries this season.
 He’s forced five missed tackles on 32 attempts.
 Michel has a forced missed tackle rate of 9.7 percent.
 He’s forced 14 missed tackles on 144 rushing attempts.
 If the run blocking isn’t going to be there — and it hasn’t this season — then a running back has to be able to run over defenders or shift past them.
 Neither White nor Michel has shown the ability to truck a defender.
 And White is the shiftier back.